 The data set consists of sea ice concentration derived from gridded brightness temperatures.
 Sea ice concentrations range from 0 to 100 percent.
 Please see the Parameter Range section for more details

 Data are stored as two-byte integers representing sea ice concentration values.
 The sea ice concentration data values are packed into integer format by multiplying the original sea ice concentration values by 10 (divide stored value by 10 to get the percent).
 The sea ice concentration values range from 0 to 1000.
-Land is registered as 1200 and the Northern Hemisphere hole (a region of the North Pole that is not measured due to orbit inclination, see the Spatial Coverage section) is registered as 1100.
+Land is registered as 1200 and the Northern Hemisphere hole (a region of the North Pole that is not measured due to orbit inclination) is registered as 1100.
+Refer to the Spatial Coverage section.

 Sample Data Record